megazear7/cashular/README.md

 I've replaced all api GET calls with graphql requests, need to remove the legacy API.

+Need to simplify the method of getting transaction data for the react components in order
+    to be proper react components instead of sharing so much implementation details between components.

+Need to enhance graphql to enable mutations.

 Trying to integrate graphql.
 Wanted to use react relay as well but it doesn't seem to be easy to do with rails.